 This hymn was written after two major traumas in Spafford’s life.
 The first was the great Chicago Fire of October 1871, which ruined him financially - he'd been a wealthy businessman).
 Shortly after, while crossing the Atlantic, all four of Spafford’s daughters died in a collision with another ship.
 Spafford’s wife Anna survived and sent him the now famous telegram, “Saved alone.”
 Several weeks later, as Spafford’s own ship passed near the spot where his daughters died, the Holy Spirit inspired the words to this song which speak to the eternal hope that all believers have, no matter what pain and grief befall them on earth.
+When I think of what Spafford & his wife must have suffered, I'm encouraged that through the sacrifice of God's son we have the HOPE as an anchor to our souls.
+As stated above, I completely agree I have an eternal hope that all believers have, no matter what pain and grief befall them on earth.

 So God has given both his promise and his oath.
 These two things are unchangeable because it is impossible for God to lie.
 Therefore, we who have fled to him for refuge can have great confidence as we hold to the hope that lies before us.
 This hope is a strong and trustworthy anchor for our souls.
 It leads us through the curtain into God’s inner sanctuary.
 Hebrews 6:18-19